Anarbb/BitGen/README.md

 ## Note

-> Fixed and recoded the whole spaghetti code that I made, now it better? idk enjoy.
+> Fixed and recoded the whole spaghetti code that I made, now it better?

 ## Development setup